The best young musicians in Asia don't come from just one country.

 Nattawut Sangkasaro

-Double Bass · Royal Bangkok Symphony Orchestra
+Principal Double Bass, Royal Bangkok Symphony Orchestra

 Principal Double Bass of the Royal Bangkok Symphony Orchestra since 2018, Nattawut Sungkasaro studied at the Princess Galyani Vadhana Institute of Music and the University of Music and Performing Arts Vienna on a Princess Sirivannavari Scholarship.
 The Bangkok Post described him as "a genuinely incredible young virtuoso" following his concerto appearance with the RBSO, praising his "awe-inspiring technical facility married to the deepest levels of musicality."